flux-framework/flux-core/doc/man7/flux-broker-attributes.rst

    with PMI, tcp:// endpoints will be used instead of ipc://, even if all brokers are on a single node.
 Default: ``0``.

+tbon.interface-hint
+   When bootstrapping with PMI, tcp:// endpoints are chosen heuristically using one of the following methods:

+   default-route
+      The address associated with the default route (the default hint). hostname
+      The address associated with the system hostname.
+   *interface*
+     The address associated with the named network interface, e.g. ``enp4s0`` *network*
+     The address associated with the first interface that matches the network address in CIDR form, e.g. ``10.0.2.0/24``.
+NOTE: IPv6 network addresses are not supported at this time.

 tbon.torpid_min [Updates: C, R]
    The amount of time (in RFC 23 Flux Standard Duration format) that a broker will allow the connection to its TBON parent to remain idle before sending a